chriiz1/RisingWater/README.md

 # RisingWater

 This is a program which simulates the flow of water and the erosion of rock with 2D-blocks.

-It was created with the Python GUI Tkinter.
+It was created with the Python GUI Tkinter. ( Install on Linux: "sudo apt install python3.x-tk" )

 Different Blocks with different properties are available: